aliemre2023/GoogleAPI-Project/README.md

-This project taks informations in xslx file and push those into a Google docx file.
+This project takes the information from the xlsx file and exports it into individual Google docx files.